jbanaszczyk/pms5003/README.md

 * Probably works fine with PMS7003 and PMS3003,
 * Highly customizable:
   * Uses any serial communication library,
-  * You hava a choice to use or not to use: global variables or objects instant
+  * You have a choice to use or not to use: global variables or class instances,
+  * You have a choice to use or not to use: C++ namespaces,
 * Written from scratch,
 * Written in modern C++,